 |Europe||Germany (Frankfurt)||Zone A and Zone B|

 |UK (London)||Zone A and Zone B|

 |North America||US (Virginia)||Zone A and Zone B|

 |US (Silicon Valley)||Zone A and Zone B|

 |Australia||Australia (Sydney)||Zone A and Zone B|

 |Chinese mainland||Chinese mainland CCN|

-Secure and flexible enterprise-class networkingTransit routers support custom routing policies to meet the requirements of enterprise-class networking.
+Secure and Flexible Enterprise-class NetworkingTransit routers support custom routing policies to meet the requirements for enterprise-class networking.
 For example, you can create a network topology that supports security zones, demilitarized zones, and service chaining.